GA-repos/Week_1_Fashion_Blog/README.md

 1. For the `p` tag inside your `article`, use the [pseudo-element ::first-letter](https://developer.mozilla.org/en-US/docs/Web/CSS/::first-letter) to style the drop cap and set it's color to `lightgray` [Drop Caps Css tricks](https://css-tricks.com/snippets/css/drop-caps/).
 1. Style the copyright so it is `lightgray`.

-_Awesome job, add, commit and push changes to create your pull request!_

 ### Bonus